PangoraWeb/.github/profile/README.md

-## Welcome to the Pippit github repository 👋
+## Welcome to the Pangora github repository 👋

-The [pippit](https://github.com/PippitWeb/pippit) repository contains the backend code for pippit
+The [pangora](https://github.com/PangoraWeb/pangora) repository contains the backend code for pippit

-[pippit-ui](https://github.com/PippitWeb/pippit-ui) contains the default ui shown when visiting a site running pippit
+[pangora-ui](https://github.com/PangoraWeb/pangora-ui) contains the default ui shown when visiting a site running pangora

 We are downstream from [Lemmy](https://github.com/LemmyNet) meaning we pull changes they make into pippit and try to merge some changes we make upstream to them